Jaylen Waddle Player Prop Bets for NFL Week 11 | Miami vs. New York 11/21/2021

 Matchup vs. New York

-- The 299.3 passing yards the Jets yield per game makes them the NFL's worst pass defense this season.
+- The Jets are conceding 299.3 passing yards per game this year, the NFL's worst pass defense.

-- The Jets' defense is 17th in the NFL, conceding 1.7 passing touchdowns per game.
+- The Jets have allowed 15 passing TDs this season (1.7 per game), ranking them 17th among NFL defenses.

 Recent Performances

-- Waddle put together a 61-yard performance against the Ravens last week on four catches (15.2 yards per catch) while being targeted six times.
+- Waddle put together a 61-yard performance against the Ravens last week on four catches (15.2 yards per reception) while being targeted six times.

+- Over his last three outings, Waddle has hauled in 173 yards (on 16 grabs).

 Waddle's Miami Teammates